xhudik/orangeday_setup/README.md

     vagrant provision

+Once all is fine, run VirtualBox and open `webscraping` instance.
+Looking forward to see you all!

-If any further question on Orange day - ask Andrew :)
+If any further question - ask Andrew :)